TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 });
 ```

+To call it, access the URL above and see the response in the browser.

 We'll want it to talk to Postgres so we need to bring that in as a module.
 Lucky
 for us that's something that the Deno docs cover:
 https://deno.com/deploy/docs/tutorial-postgres